Here in the United States BBQ is big business, it means a lot to a lot of different people.

 Texas Style Barbecue

 Texas is another big player in the BBQ world.
 Typically in Texas, you will find a lot of briskets.
 Texas-style barbecue can be broken up into 4 sub-areas.
-The main differences between the areas are the sauce/spices used, the cooking method, and the type of wood used:
+The main differences between the areas are the sauce/spices used, the cooking method, and the type of wood used.
+Brisket especially varies and we have broken west Texas to east Texas brisket in more depth here.

 - Central Texas: In Central Texas, you will find the main focus is on the meat itself and the wood used to cook it.
 Pecan, oak, or mesquite woods are common in Central Texas.
 Sauces are available throughout Central Texas, however, sauces are seen as more of an unnecessary side.